rjaan/python-shellenv/README.md

   it's consisting of two files written on Python.
 Both files may use as either an executed script or included module.

-  Using the module shellenv, you able to operate with environment variables with use equivalents to the functions family getent(3) in C
+  Using the module shellenv, you able to operate environment variables with use equivalents to the functions family getent(3) in C

   **unsetenv(vkey)**: removes variable key from os.environ